dmitry-viskov/pylti1.3/README.rst

     oidc_login.enable_check_cookies(main_msg, click_msg, loading_msg)

-Also you may have troubles with default framework sessions (because ``pylti1p3`` library can't control your framework settings connected with the session ID cookie).
-So without necessary settings user's session could be unavailable in case of iframe usage.
-To avoid this troubles it is recommended to change default session adapter to the new cache adapter (with memcache/redis backend) and as a consequence allow library to set it's own LTI1.3 session id cookie (that will be set with all necessary params like `Secure` and `SameSite=None`).
+You may also have troubles with the default framework sessions because the ``pylti1p3`` library can't control your framework settings connected with the session ID cookie.
+Without necessary settings, the user's session could be unavailable in the case of iframe usage.
+To avoid this, it is recommended to change the default session adapter to the new cache adapter (with a memcache/redis backend) andl as a consequence, allow the library to set its own LTI 1.3 session id cookie that will be set with all necessary params like `Secure` and `SameSite=None`.

 Django cache data storage
 -------------------------